semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Impact

-Indicate how much damage can this vulnerability cause.
+Indicate how much damage can this vulnerability causes.
 Use LOW, MEDIUM, and HIGH.

-- SQL Injection vulnerabilities
--

 ##### HIGH